BlackFinTech/Firescan/README.md

 - [x] firestore index generator utility
 - [x] queries with indexes present on firestore
-- [ ] queries with indexes not present on firestore
-- [ ] queries with indexes partially present on firestore
+- [ ] queries with indexes not present OR partially present on firestore
 - [ ] full text search